zenphantom/ml-git/docs/plugins.md

 # ml-git Data Specialization Plugins

-The ml-git plugin is an interface that aims to promote data specialization through a contract with a plugin that will do extra operations in some commands, allowing that the users to develop their own plugins to better handle the data type of your choice for each entity.
+Data specialization plugins are resources that can be added to ml-git providing specific processing and metadata collection for specific data formats.
+This document aims to provide instructions on how data specialization plugins can be developed for ml-git, defining interface methods that must be implemented to provide the necessary functionalities for processing these data.

 ## Plugin contracts